We are offering 10X Genomics, SPLit-Seq & plate-based single-cell sequencing services. Please see the bottom of the page for the latter options.

-- An add-on kit now allows tagging and pooling of human cell samples before 10X library prep potentially reducing the costs significantly.
-This also allows super-loading of a 10X chip channel (with up to 40,000 cells).
-Similar kits for mouse and rat samples are in preparation.
+- An add-on kit now allows tagging and pooling of human, mouse, and rat cell samples before 10X library prep potentially reducing the costs significantly.
+This also allows super-loading of a 10X chip channel (with up to 20,000 cells, not supported by 10X Genomics).

 - For information regarding sample preparation, please refer to the 10X cell preparation guide.

-- See the cell-suspension calculator to determine the correct cell numbers and for more information about the workflow.
+- See the 10X Support Center to determine the correct cell numbers and for more information about the workflow.